 This is because even small changes can have adverse effects for some people.
 For example, research has found that calcium supplements can trigger mania in some bipolar patients.
 Even if you have never been diagnosed with a disease or a disorder, I recommend consulting with your doctor before making any changes in your health regimen.

-My Nutrition Training and Educational Experience
+My Nutrition Training

 I was fortunate to receive my training and certification as a Clinical Nutritionist from Natural Healing Institute in San Diego, California.
 My training and educational experience taught me how critical sound nutrition is to good mental health.
 I often refer clients who are interested in nutritional therapy to nutritionists who specialize in specific areas of nutrition.
 By doing this, my clients always receive the best possible care.